flowdevs-io/Recursive-Control/README.md

 ## Troubleshooting
 - Ensure you have .NET 4.8+ installed
 - Check your API key and network connection for LLM access
-- For plugin errors, review the application logs in the output window
+- For plugin errors, review the application logs in %appdata%\FlowVision\plugin_usage.log

 ## Contributing